alm0st01/SaveSmart/README.md

 # SaveSmart
+SaveSmart is our submission for the 2024-25 FBLA event, Coding and Programming

 ## Overview
 SaveSmart is an financial tracking application designed to help users manage their income, expenses, and savings goals easily.
 With SaveSmart, users will be able to: